 In the event all advanced funds are not used during travel, the remaining funds should be returned with a detailed expense report.
 The return of funds can be made via a personal check or a deduction to payroll earnings (this can be noted in the appropriate section on the reimbursement request).

 In general, to allow for the appropriate recording of departmental expenses, an employee’s request for the reimbursement of University related out-of-pocket expenses should be processed on the approved Expense Reimbursement Form within 30 days after the actual expenses were paid and/or incurred (see below for the

 location of the approved Finance Forms).
 All appropriate information is required on the request which should include the Employee’s Complete Name, Department and Location, Telephone Extension, Accounting Unit and Account, Detailed Nature of Business and all relevant supporting documentation.

-- Receipts: All expenses in excess of seventy five dollars ($75.00) require the support of a detailed receipt.
+- Receipts: All expenses in excess of twenty five dollars ($25.00) require the support of a detailed receipt.
 Copies of credit card statements, hotel statements (for non-lodging expenses) or restaurant pull tab receipts are not acceptable forms of documentation.
 Detailed restaurant receipts (as opposed to stub-receipts) should include the date, name of the establishment and itemization of purchase.